vkay94/DoubleTapPlayerView/README.md

 **onAnimationEnd()** *(obligatory)*

 Called when the circle animation is finished.
-Visibility of the overlay should be set to GONE within this interface method.
+Visibility of the overlay should be set to GONE or INVISIBLE within this interface method.

 ### SeekListener